HandyBananaMan/GMESagaSaved/Superstonk/2021-07-11/Education___Data/posts_markdown/There_have_been_a_lot_of_DD_that_is_more_karma_farming_than_actual_anything...md

 Edit 3: better wording for easier understanding

 Edit 4: I wrote this post the way I did so I could show how I have been wrong in the past with some of my analysis.
 However, with each failed research, a new and better one has been created through the inputs of my fellow apes.
 It's ok to be wrong.
 Just learn from it.

+Edit: removed intro image because I misinterpreted it as satire.